5 Best Online Savings Accounts

 Here are the best online savings accounts, all of which are FDIC-insured.

-In order to open an account, you do need $500.
-Other than that, there is no minimum balance to maintain, and no monthly maintenance fees.
+There is no minimum balance to open or maintain an account, and no monthly maintenance fees.
 Finding the customer service information is a little more difficult on the Discover site, but you can call 24/7 or send an email.